 Sacramento –Assembly Bill 849 authored by Assembly Majority Leader Eloise Gómez Reyes (D-San Bernardino) passed the Assembly Judiciary Committee.
 The COVID-19 pandemic devastated nursing homes and skilled nursing facilities.
+Their vulnerable patients were among the first victims of the pandemic.
+Additionally, the pandemic prevented family members from visiting or even advocating for their family members in nursing homes.

 Sacramento – Assemblymember Eloise Reyes (D- San Bernardino) released the following statement regarding the announcement that the University of Southern California has agreed to pay more than $1.1 billion to former patients of campus gynecologist George Tyndall: